jaMulet/DR_calibration_ros_IRB14000/README.md

 ## Disclaimer

 This repository contains packages under development to calibrate the robot kinematic model and control a robot arm.
-Any use of this repository in environments with a real robot must be performed under strict caution to avoid damages to the robot itself and the operators.
+Any use of this repository in environments with a real robot must be performed under strict caution to avoid damages to the robot itself and/or injuries to the operators.

 ## Ackownledgement